jimmycgz/kubernetes/cka.md

 * Launch 2 VMs by Vagrant, can leverage below launch template and disable all of the bootstrap scripts https://github.com/justmeandopensource/kubernetes/blob/master/vagrant-provisioning/Vagrantfile

-Disable all of the bash scripts in the vagrant file, then bootstrap the master and worker nodes manually by yourself, you'll learn all the steps via kubeadm.
+#### Stronly suggest to disable all of the bash scripts in the vagrant file, then bootstrap the master and worker nodes manually by yourself, you'll learn all the steps via kubeadm.

 Run `vagrant up` in the folder where has the above launch template file More commands